asgervelling/notes/obsidianvault/Waiting, Signaling and Broadcasting.md

 Waiting, signaling, and broadcasting are fundamental mechanisms used for synchronization:

-- **Waiting**: Threads can wait for a specific condition to be met using condition variables.
+- **Waiting**: Threads can wait for a specific condition to be met using [[Condition Variable|condition variables]].
 When the condition is not met, a thread can go to sleep, conserving system resources.

 - **Signaling**: Threads can signal other threads when a condition they are waiting for is met.
 This awakens the waiting thread, allowing it to recheck the condition and proceed accordingly.